arctic-fire-development/dapper-gcs/hardware/README.md

 - `chmod +x ./setup.sh`
 - `./setup.sh`
   - follow the on-screen instructions
+- Note: this script performs a git clone of the dapper repo.
+  - Do not run it from within a cloned repo

 # Install and Setup Dapper-GCS from the command line